ComputationalBiomedicineGroup/NovumRNA/README.md

 NovumRNA was designed to use reference files (annotation GTF, genome FASTA) from gencode, using other references might lead to unexpected behavior.

-## Usage: The csv samplesheet
+## Usage: The csv input samplesheet

-A samplesheet is a format to specify your input data, nowadays widely used with nextflow pipelines.
-Your input files are given in form of a table, values separated by commas, hence a csv file.

 The headers of this table consist of:
 ID,Read1,Read2,HLA_types,HLA_types_II